AbeJellinek/PDFData/README.md

 It also has:

+* A server that hosts a web interface for demonstrating simple applications of the library.
 * Some examples of data-bearing PDF files.
 * Some tooling for extracting, manipulating, and searching data-bearing PDFs.
 * Some documentation.